I recently realized something critical about how the internet works today.

 The burden of confirmation.

-Yes, I agree: that’s totally broken.
+Yes, I agree: it’s totally broken.

 It’s partly our fault.